 The one staple of our pandemic diet has been ice cream.
-As the evening news gets more horrifying, a few scoops of creamy comfort helps to numb a bit of the anxiety.
-After the waves of obsessive civid-baking (banana bread, sourdough starter, pizza and granola), and in combination with the hot weather, it’s time for a new kitchen project.
+As the evening news gets more horrifying, a few scoops of creamy comfort helps numb my rising anxiety.
+After the waves of obsessive Cpvid-baking (banana bread, sourdough starter, pizza, granola, etc.), and timed to handle the hot weather, it’s time for a new kitchen project.

 My husband showed up with a flat of Costco peaches, suggesting we make peach ice-cream.
 I went searching for my old Cuisinart ice-cream maker, and realized that I’d tossed it years ago.
-I had never mastered freezing the canister in time to match my whimsical need for churning but since the rest of my cooking had stepped up a notch, why not try ice-cream again?
+Somehow, I’d never mastered freezing the canister in time for churning and gave up the notion of being a home ice-cream maker.
+Besides, why try to beat the amazing products to buy at the store, especially when making ice cream takes time.
+But… since the rest of my cooking had stepped up a notch, why not try to improve my ice-cream game?

-I decided to borrow a machine, and lucked out when a friend offered their machine.
+I set out to borrow a machine, and lucked out when a friend offered theirs.
 I should have been tipped off when he noted that he’d left it outside for me but that it was “very heavy”… He could have said it was worth it’s weight in gold- it is a gorgeous Italian machine that freezes and churns on the countertop in twenty minutes.

 I’ve fallen in love with it, and may not give it back.
 Take a look at the Musso Lussino — price tag, $700.
 I hope you have a friend you can borrow one from!

 I have made two batches thus far: peach and black plum, both from this basic recipe and flavor grid.

 Melissa Clark has the best recipe “The Only Ice Cream Recipe You’ll Ever Need” – you have to pay for the NYTimes Cooking to see all the cool interactive features listed for incorporating flavors into the basic recipe, but here it is.

 - 1 cup whole milk